nazunalika/linux-guide-and-hints/source/el/openldap.rst

 Client
 ------

 Setting up the client can be straight-forward or troubling, depending on the distribution you're using.
-We'll be going over RHEL 6 and 7.
+We'll be going over EL7+.
 Fedora also works here as well.

 .. warning:: Third-party Repositories